-The Rainbow Room at Rokeby
+The Nest at Rokeby

 “Sometimes children need just a little extra support to help them on their way to learning, making friends and growing into confident and successful young people.
 Nurture groups can help provide that support for children to give them the skills they need to do well at school, make friends and deal more confidently and calmly with the trials and tribulations of life, for life”.

 The Nurture Group Network, helping children and young people to succeed.

 The Nest is led by Mrs Bowie and Mrs Rutte and overseen by Miss Woodhill (SENDCo), all of whom have completed the 2 day Theory and Practice of Nurture Groups course.

 The Nurture Group runs 4 afternoons per week however, we ensure that pupils do not miss out on special assemblies, guests in school, outings or special events that the rest of their class are taking part in.
 Pupils remain in their class during the mornings and for afternoon register.